indomie-soto/SJ-Guide-Indonesian/DMW - Core Progression Guide.md

 		- You can make BDGH/SSS passes by using 100 Energy of Steel at the Renamon NPC in D-Terminal.
 Energy of Steel [Hard] can be farmed at any mob on the Minato City map of the Tokyo-Odaiba Area.
 	- [Descending Thunder God Hard](https://digitalmastersworld.wiki.gg/wiki/Descending_Thunder_God_(Hard_Mode))/[SSS](https://digitalmastersworld.wiki.gg/wiki/Descending_Thunder_God_(SSS)) (QDGH/SSS)
 		- You can make QDGH/SSS passes by using 100 Energy of Thunder God at the Renamon NPC in D-Terminal.
 Energy of Thunder God [Hard] can be farmed at any mob on the Odaiba map of the Tokyo-Odaiba Area.
-- Once you've acquired Radiant Holy Beast gear at Semi-Perfect, you should begin farming [Royal Base (Normal)](https://digitalmastersworld.wiki.gg/wiki/Royal_Base) for the Royal : X-Knight Bracelet.
+- Once you've acquired Radiant Holy Beast gear at Semi-Perfect, you should begin farming [Royal Base [Normal]](https://digitalmastersworld.wiki.gg/wiki/Royal_Base) (RBN) for the Royal : X-Knight Bracelet.
 	- This dungeon is not short by any means.
 It does take a decent amount of time.
 	- Assuming the final boss, Dexmon, drops 3 memories each time, you only need approximately 20 runs total to craft a Royal : X-Knight Bracelet, assuming you obtain a Yggdrasil's Records item within those 20 runs.
 	- It is highly recommended to take a Vaccine attribute digimon as the second and third boss rooms are only Virus attribute digimon.
 	- As long as you are still using your Vaccine starter SSS, you will need X-Protector items otherwise you will be hit with the X-Program debuff.
 These are obtainable from some Sub Quests/Daily Quests in Versandi Terminal.
+	- You can craft RBN passes by using 100 Warp Energy at the Magnamon X NPC in Versandi Terminal.
+Warp Energy can be farmed at any mob on the Versandi Terminal map.

 Before you move onto Mid game, you should ensure that you have the accessories and decks:
 - Accessory-wise, Radiant Holy Beast Lv.5 gear and the Royal : X-Knight Bracelet, all semi-perfect.